ciavanick/lab2Sim/README.md

 This is a rather basic simulation, that will be refined and expanded.

 I do not recommend to run the simulation and analysis on a local computer, if possible, it is better to use a server.

+For any problem or question just contact me.
+-Niccolò Ciavarelli